 Bluetooth connectivity for your hearing aids, an amazing feature right up until it refuses to work.
 Oh, and it will refuse to work, for no damn apparent reason other than to irritate all the goodness out of you.
 While being an amazing gift, Bluetooth is a right royal pain in the arse.
+Many times I have spent on my knees in the back garden roaring disapproval into the sky, why Bluetooth,why!
 The problems are generally Bluetooth, let's look at why and how to fix them.

 The Connectivity Problem

 In the past, some Made For iPhone hearing aids had some problems with connectivity.
 They dropped their connection to the phone quite a lot, therefore irritating users and causing some real problems for hearing aid manufacturers.
 However, many of the brands have got on top of the issues.
 One issue is that Bluetooth can still be problematic for no apparent reason.
 The other factor with Made For iPhone hearing aids is that the connection to the hearing aids is managed by the Apple system, which can be a bit rubbish at times.

 Apple pushes out updates on a semi-regular basis to its phone operating system, sometimes those updates cause real issues for the connection between the phone and the hearing aids.
 Hearing aid brands are then left to scramble to identify the issue and push out their own app upgrade and even hearing aid firmware update to fix it.
 This has even affected Made For Any Phone hearing aids from Sonova.
 Their aids had real problems with connectivity last year or the year before because of an Apple update.